All Episodes

 They got that operational in April.

-So since then, they have 12,000 in the pipeline and they're churning out.
+So since then, they have 12,000 in the pipeline, and they're churning out.

 I check the database every day.

-It's anywhere from one to three hundred a day.
+It's anywhere from 100 to 300 a day.

 I mean, if even a small percentage are problematic, that's really bad.